flightlevelchange/hints/plugin/README.md

 1. Start X-Plane 12
 2. Load the aircraft
-3. Open the hints window using the menu `Plugins > FLChints > Show hints` or the command `flc/hints/toggle`
+3. Open the hints window using the menu `Plugins > FLC Hints > Show hints` or the command `flc/hints/toggle`
 4. Cycle hints with the mouse scroll-wheel or the commands `flc/hints/previous` and `flc/hints/next`

 ### Reloading hints

-Hints can be reloaded from disk using the menu `Plugins > FLChints > Reload` or the command `flc/hints/reload`.
+Hints can be reloaded from disk using the menu `Plugins > FLC Hints > Reload` or the command `flc/hints/reload`.

 ### Troubleshooting